top of page

 To govern oneself primarily by ideas, principles, and preferences is a good thing.

-If you work for Company X, you’re going to support and encourage the success of Company X over Company Y. If I’m a half-back on the New England Patriots football team, I’m going to do all I can to help the team win over its rivals.
+If you work for Company X, you will support and encourage Company X’s success over Company Y. If I’m a half-back on the New England Patriots football team, I will do all I can to help the team win over its rivals.
 We hope our children do as well as or better than other children.
-While we should love everyone, it’s right and proper to love our own children a little more.
+While we should love everyone, loving our children a little more is proper.

 Speaking of children, most young children think their parents are the best.
 That was my feeling when I was younger, and it still is.

-All this favoritism helps increase the strength and growth of individuals, families, and organizations across society.
+All this favoritism helps increase the strength and growth of individuals, families, and organizations.
 Favoritism is not ideology.

 Ideologue